SixArm/pitch-deck-template/README.md

 * If your plan is different than your competitors, then highlight the differences.

-* Highlight validiation, comps, and upcoming experiments.
+* Highlight any validiations, comparisons, and upcoming experiments.

 * Prepare to discuss Total Addressable Market, Service Addressable Market, Service Obtainable Market.